Expansion and consolidation of economics after the Second World War

 University collaborations beyond academia – Prognos AG

 It was not only academic activities but also extracurricular engagements of the faculty in economics that were expanded.
 Until the Second World War, most contacts between science, politics, and business were facilitated through the university-affiliated Friedrich List Society.
 At the end of the 1950s, circles within the List Society established an independent company for policy and economic consulting projects, effectively commercializing academic political and economic connections.
-Prognos AG, founded as a corporation in 1959, was closely linked not just with the List Society but also with the economic professorships at the University of Basel.
+Prognos AG, founded as a corporation in 1959, was closely connected not just with the List Society but also with the economic professorships at the University of Basel.
 Among its main shareholders were Edgar Salin, one of the company’s initiators, and Hans Guth, extraordinary (associate) professor of statistics.
 Gottfried Bombach, a key founding figure alongside Salin, chaired the scientific advisory board.
 Salin even served as the delegate of the board of directors in the management of Prognos AG.
 For Salin and Bombach, the company also provided an opportunity to offer their scientific protégés an attractive field of activity beyond an academic career.
 Until the 1970s, the management of Prognos AG was largely in the hands of Salin’s and Bombach’s students.
-The company began in 1959 with eight employees, six of whom were tasked with research tasks.
+The company began in 1959 with eight employees, six of whom were tasked with research.
 The following years were highly successful for the business, leading to rapid expansion.
 By 1965, the company had twenty-six employees, and by 1972, over one hundred.

 The company specialized in empirical studies based on the mathematical approaches of econometric research.
 Many assignments were in the fields of economic forecasting, transportation, research and education planning, or the management of social security systems.
 In an era when both public and private institutions increasingly followed a planning rationale for their activities, Prognos AG successfully sold the necessary scientific expertise.
 In the first few years, a large part of the clientele, such as Sandoz or Migros, was Swiss.
 The Swiss Federal Administration, such as the Office of Transport, also consulted Prognos in the 1960s.
 From the outset, however, the company also targeted the German market and sought contact with the bodies of the European Community – doing so with success: in the 1960s, large German companies such as AEG and VW were among its clients.
 Prognos AG also successfully established itself in policy consulting, working for entities such as the German Association of Cities or the German Federal Ministry for Research and Science.
 The breakthrough came in 1965 when Prognos published its first “Germany Report.”
 On its own initiative, without a specific commission, the company produced an integrated future analysis of German society and offered it under the title “The Federal Republic of Germany 1980” at a high price to interested buyers, especially private and public institutions.
 Prognos regularly updated the forecasts and released new editions of the “Germany Report.”
 The product was a great success and earned the company significant positive media attention, helping to make Prognos one of the leading German-speaking addresses for quantitative research focused on economic developments in the future.